-Employers: Telephone, write to or visit organisations you would like to work for and ask if there are any suitable vacancies.
+Employers: Call, email or visit organisations you would like to work for and ask if there are any suitable vacancies.
 Many companies and organisations have career information and job vacancy listings on their websites.
 Check the home page or ‘about us’ section for a link to ‘recruitment’, ‘careers’ or ‘human resources’.
 Some companies, such as large retailers, now do all their recruiting online.

 Friends and relatives: Ask friends and relatives who work for organisations that you are interested in whether there is a suitable position for you.